 The two streets and the wide promenade in-between are the true heart of Barcelona.
-Street artists line the street eager to do a caricature of your face alongside street dancers, human statues and various other forms of entertainment.
-Walk down halfway down Las Ramblas until you get to the Liceu metro station and turn left into the Gothic Quarter.
-This is an ancient part of the city which forms the main part of the Old Town along with el Raval the other side of Las Ramblas.
+Street artists line the pavement, eager to do a caricature of you, while street dancers, human statues and various other forms of entertainment vie for tourists' attention.
+Walk halfway down Las Ramblas until you get to the Liceu metro station and turn left into the Gothic Quarter, the ancient part of the city which forms the main part of the Old Town.

 One of the first things you'll see is the Barcelona Cathedral.
-This majestic dark stone structure is a beautiful example of fine Gothic architecture and seems to be off the tourist radar making the visit that much more peaceful.
+This majestic dark stone structure is a beautiful example of fine Gothic architecture and - miraculously - seems to be somewhat off the tourist radar, making the visit that much more peaceful.

-As you wander around the twisting streets of the area, head towards the sea and with any luck you'll get to Port Vell.
+As you wander around the twisting streets of the area, head towards the sea until you reach Port Vell.
 This marina used to be the busiest trade port of the region and today serves as a yacht harbour.

-Here you'll see a large brick building which houses the Museu d'Història de Catalunya and you should definitely go and see what's inside as this museum gives a somewhat unique perspective on the region's continuing fight for independence and the history of the region's relationship with other parts of Spain.
+Here you'll see a large brick building which houses the Museu d'Història de Catalunya, which gives a somewhat unique perspective on the region's continuing fight for independence as well as the history of the Catalonia's relationship with other parts of Spain.
 For a spot of late lunch just before you go into the museum, you can't do much better than walk into the small Barceloneta district right behind the building.
 Here you'll find a large number of bars and restaurants with all manner of Catalan tapas on offer.

-Don't miss out on Barcelona's fabulous dining scene and pick from a multitude of outstanding restaurants dotted around the city for your dinner.
-The majority of these are located within walking distance of Las Ramblas with a few further afield.
+Barcelona has a famously fabulous dining scene, and there's a multitude of outstanding restaurants dotted around the city to choose.
+The majority of these are located within walking distance of Las Ramblas, with a few further afield.
 If you fancy some fish and a romantic table in the cool evening sea breeze then return to Port Vell and pick one of the dozen restaurants serving the freshest seafood in town.